Mental health inequality

 Mental health inequality refers to the unequal distribution of mental health care quality, accessibility, and outcomes among social, economic, and demographic groups.
 Globally, the World Health Organization estimates that 350 million people are affected with depressive disorders.
 Mental health can be defined as an individual's well-being and/or the absence of clinically defined mental illness.
 Inequalities that can occur in mental healthcare may include mental health status, access to and quality of care, and mental health outcomes, which may differ across populations of different race, ethnicity, sexual orientation, sex, gender, socioeconomic statuses, education level, and geographic location.
 Social determinants of health, more specifically the social determinants of mental health, that can influence an individual's susceptibility to developing mental disorders and illnesses include, but are not limited to, economic status, education level, demographics, geographic location and genetics.
+Mental health inequalities can be addressed through changes in healthcare policies, culturally responsive mental health interventions, adjunctive therapeutic interventions, and telemedicine.

 Disparities in accessing and quality of mental health care

 African Americans are less likely to have access to mental health care and are more likely to have lesser quality care when they do find it.
 African Americans and other members of racial minorities are more likely to be uninsured or have Medicaid, limiting the amount and type of access that they have mental health outpatient sources.
 In one study, of all those who received mental health care, minority populations reported a higher degree of unmet needs and dissatisfaction with the services they were given (12.5% of whites, 25.4% of African Americans, and 22.6% of Hispanics reported poor care).
-This is due to the fact that minority groups are more likely to use different sources of care due to insurance discrepancies and costs.
+Therefore, due to differing insurance discrepancies and costs, there is an increased likelihood of minority groups utilizing different sources of care.
 More specifically, African Americans are more likely to use emergency services or alternative treatments instead of going to a specialized physician for mental health issues.